BarryCarlyon/twitch_misc/extensions/test_stream/README.md

 To run the ffmpeg test pattern

-Or
+### For image.sh

+This requires `jq` to be installed.
+(I'd list `curl` but if you don't have `curl` installed, is it even a server?) image.sh will fetch the "best" ingest for you.
+Then string subtitube in your stream key and forward the static image

-> $ ./image.sh grid_1920.png
+> $ ./image.sh streamkey grid_1920.png

 To stream this test image example.
 The provided test image is just a 1920x1080 screenshot from photoshop with gridlines enabled.

-You might stream a test image if you are working on a vidoe extension that needs to place things relative to a game screenshot or something.
+You might stream a test image if you are working on a video extension that needs to place things relative to a game screenshot or something.